 Rebecca: Great.
 You can find Sarah’s book on Amazon, it is called Self-Care for Moms.
 She also has Choose You.
 Tell us a little bit about that one.

 Sara: It’s a journal, actually.
 It’s a great way to track what you’re doing.
 You don’t have to have a specific journal.
 Journaling isn’t for everybody, but this is nice because it has some information on what self-care is, why it’s important.
 It gives some different ideas for activities.
 It’s not for moms.
 If you have a tween, I actually had a friend who gave this to her niece who was like a 12, 13, 14 and she really liked it.
 It’s not “too adult”.
-If you have a teenage girl who you think would benefit from this, it could be really great for her too.
-It gives you some inspiration, some quotes, some ways to see what activities am I liking that are good for me.
+If you have a teenage girl who you think would benefit from this, it could be great for her too.
+It gives you inspiration, quotes, and ways to see, “What activities am I liking that are good for me?”

 And then the book Self-Care for Moms, I love because it’s just so many different activities.
 If you’re sitting going, “Well, okay, I could find 15 minutes or 30, but what would I do?”
 That book is going to help you.
 It has 150, actually a few more than that, that can fit into those different frames.
 Also, it has information on what self-care is and why it’s important.
 It has more information on time management and how to actually fit it in because let’s face it, that is hard.